The BeeBEC lab culture statement

 Research and outreach objectives

-2) As a research group we a committed to outreach.
+2) As a research group we are committed to outreach.
 Outreach is a fun, rewarding process that benefits us and the wider community.
 As well as engaging in discipline specific outreach (with NGOs and charities), we also attempt to reach groups currently underrepresented in science, in an effort to widen scientific participation.